 Your uneven rib cage may leave you feeling twisted around, but have no fear.
 It appears that multiple remedies can turn you in the right direction.
 The decision to begin treatment is always made on an individual basis.
 Factors to be considered include gender, severity, pattern, and location of your body's rotation, and bone maturity (comes with age).
 Treatments include:

 - Back braces — usually prevents further progression of the curve or spinal rotation.
 Most are worn day and night, and are recommended for children who are still growing and people with moderate scoliosis.
 Effectiveness increases with the number of hours that it is worn.
 There are both underarm braces and full-torso braces.

 - Surgery — also known as spinal fusion, reduces the severity of a spinal curve and prevents it from getting worse.
 Spinal fusion surgery connects two or more of the bones in your spine (vertebrae) together with new bone.
 Surgeons may use metal rods, hooks, screws or wires to hold that part of the spine straight and still while the bone heals (similar to how a broken bone heals).
 Complications may include bleeding, infection, pain, nerve damage or failure of the bone to heal.

 Now that the information has been aligned for you, it is possible to find a solution!
-Columbia students can make an appointment through Open Communicator or by calling Primary Care Medical Services at x4-2284.
-Now may be the right time to set you straight!
+Contact your primary health care provider to determine the best options for treatment to set you straight!